IvyZ23/61040-portfolio/psets/pset1.md

 Unlike PasswordAuthentication, which happens directly on GitHub’s website and provides full access to the user’s account, PersonalAccessToken is used from external sources like the command line or the GitHub API and grants more limited access (such as to specifc repositories).

-The Github page referred the access tokens and passwords as very similar concepts, that they were both for accessing Github.
+The Github page referred to the access tokens and passwords as very similar concepts, that they were both for accessing Github.
 They can make the difference clearer by stating the difference in access the two provides.

 ## Exercise 4

 ### URL Shortener

 **concept** URLShortener

-**purpose** provide users with more readable URLs for sharing **principle** The user provides a link they want shortened, perhaps with a suffix they would like the new shortened URL to use.
+**purpose** Provide users with more readable URLs for sharing

+**principle** The user provides a link they want shortened, perhaps with a suffix they would like the new shortened URL to use.
 If no suffix is provided, a random one is chosen.
 The user receives a shorter URL, which redirects to the URL they originally provided.
+Afterwards, the user can choose to delete the shortened URL or keep it.

 **state**

 -   a set of URLs with